souravpd/envelope/README.md

             (done:False "This is the task"),
             (done:True "This is the task")
         ],
-        para: "This is some (highlight: "random explanation") for the code that has been written for more information you (image: "image.jpeg" "alternate-text")", ]
+        para: "This is some (highlight: "random explanation") for the code that has been written for more information", ]
 ]
 """